bnfour/ritsu-fuse/readme.md

 # Ritsu FUSE
 _(originally derived from "Random Target Symlink + Filesystem in Userspace")_

 **Ritsu FUSE** is a .NET app and/or library to create custom filesystems which contain symbolic links that change targets to a random file from a given folder after each "meaningful" read.
-"Meaningful" as in "the app probably does all the reads it needed in a small amount of time".
+"Meaningful" as in "the app probably does all the reads it needs in a small amount of time".

-The main use is probably the extension of apps that only support loading a single file from fixed path for some purpose.
+The main use case is probably the extension of apps that only support loading a single file from fixed path for some purpose.
 By providing it with a Ritsu FUSE symlink, you can trick it to load different files every invocation.
 Unless it has an aggressive cache.

 ## Disclaimers
 Don't take it too seriously.
 It's more of a quick-and-dirty concept implementation than a production-ready robust app.